dblblaster/lutris-db/games/diablo-ii-lord-of-destruction/diablo-ii-lord-of-destruction-battle-chest-4-cd.md

 ### notes

 ```
-This edition requires 26-character CD-keys, one for Diablo II and one for Diablo II: Lord of Destruction.
+This edition requires 26-character CD-keys, one for original Diablo II and one for the expansion pack.

 1. Rip all 4 CDs
 2. Mount all 4 CDs